mvysny/vaadin-on-kotlin/README.md

 * [vok-framework-v10-sql2o](vok-framework-v10-sql2o) - when you want to have additional support for Vaadin 10 and the support for the database using the recommended approach.
 Note that there is no JPA support for Vaadin 10.
   Includes [vok-util-vaadin10](vok-util-vaadin10) and [vok-db](vok-db).
-* [vok-rest](vok-rest) - when you want to access your database or your app classes or via the REST interface.
+* [vok-rest](vok-rest) - when you want to expose data from your VoK app to other REST-consuming clients.
 * [vok-db](vok-db) - Provides access to the database; uses [VoK-ORM](https://github.com/mvysny/vok-orm)
 * [vok-security](vok-security) - provides basic security support.
 The documentation there explains the basics and provides links to sample projects.